TraceMachina/rules_mojo/README.md

   which lets you execute builds in arbitrarily scalable Kubernetes clusters.
   Whether you want to run a build on 1000 cores or just share your build cache among friends, the NativeLink+LRE infrastructure supports it.
+- A bundled Clang/LLVM C++ toolchain with the [mold](https://github.com/rui314/mold)
+  linker and [uutils](https://github.com/uutils/coreutils), the Rust rewrite of coreutils.
+This toolchain links Mojo executables up to two orders of magnitude faster than a standard C++ toolchain.
+- Pretty compiler crash stack traces, powered by the `llvm-symbolizer` built from upstream LLVM sources.

 🔮 **Coming soon™**: